 At least 64 and no more than 72 hours of credit completed at West Virginia community and technical colleges or regional campuses are transferable to Glenville State College.
-Exceptions to the 72 hour rule may only be made by the Vice President for Academic Affairs.
+Exceptions to the 72 hour rule may only be made by the Provost and Senior Vice President. .